 There

-are many different problems in the field of AI, some of which include:
+are many different problems in the field of AI including:

 Algorithm